GermanMtzmx/proxynova-scraper/README.md

 You have two ways to get the proxies:

 - Get the latest ones
-- Get proxies by countries
+- Get proxies by country

 **Get the latest ones from different countries**